Onego Bio sues The Every Co, are food & ag giants sleepwalking into irrelevance? $50m for Nitricity, Saga Robotics 'bots in action, and more from MAHA

 AgFunderNews

 AgFunderNews reports on the evolution of the global food and agriculture system.
-By going beyond the headlines, we analyse the people, companies and technologies aiming to improve human and planetary health.
-Publishing daily news, our team of award-winning journalists delivers deeper insight on the growing foodtech, agtech and climate tech industries.
-A multimedia publication, AgFunderNews is a division of AgFunder Inc, one of the world’s most active agrifoodtech venture capital firms.
+By going beyond the headlines, we analyze the people, companies and technologies aiming to improve human and planetary health.
+Publishing daily, our team of award-winning journalists delivers deeper insight on the growing foodtech, agtech and climate tech industries.
+A multimedia publication, AgFunderNews is a division of AgFunder, one of the world’s most active agrifoodtech venture capital firms.

 Read more from AgFunderNews